Agent Based Simulators for Epidemic Modelling: Simulating Larger Models Using Smaller Ones: Introduction

+Using the SSR algorithm, we replicate the dynamics of the 12.8 million population model with a smaller model of 1 million agents (see Figures \ref{fig:shift_scale_100_infections} and \ref{fig:shift_scale_restart_real_intervention}), achieving an approximately 12.8-fold reduction in computational time.
+Similar results are observed with a smaller 0.5 million population model, although further reductions increase errors due to the limited duration of the branching process phase and the breakdown of mean-field approximations (see Section \ref{sec:limits_smaller_city}).
+To ensure robustness in less dense populations, we adjust interaction parameters and confirm the algorithm's effectiveness in sparser cities (see Section \ref{sec:sparse_cities}).
+Additionally, we demonstrate the algorithm's robustness under parameter uncertainty, accounting for imprecise epidemic parameters in the initial phase (see Section \ref{sec:parameter_uncertainty}).
+The underlying principles apply generally to any epidemic in a large city with an initial exponential growth phase that slows as the infected population grows (see \citet{GABS_3, FriasMartinez2011SocialCom}), supported by additional experiments.

-Further, we provide theoretical support for the proposed approach through an asymptotic analysis where the population size $N$ increases to infinity.
-We show that early on till time $\frac{\log ({N}/{i\log N})}{\log (\rho)}$, where $\rho$ is the exponential epidemic growth rate in early stages and $i$ denotes the number exposed at time zero, the epidemic process is well approximated by an associated branching process.
-Our analysis relies on developing a nuanced coupling between the epidemic and the branching process during this period.
-Then, after time $\log ( \epsilon N)/\log (\rho)$ for any $\epsilon >0$, and large $N$, we show that the epidemic process is closely approximated by its mean field limit that can be seen to follow a large dimensional discretized ODE.
-While, our simulation model allows each person's state to lie in an uncountable state space, our theoretical analysis is conducted under somewhat simpler finite state assumptions, that subsumes general compartmental models.
+\item \textbf{Theoretical insights:} We provide theoretical support for the SSR algorithm through an asymptotic analysis as the population size $N$ approaches infinity.
+We show that, early on till time $\frac{\log (N / (I_0 \log N))}{\log (\rho)}$, where $\rho$ is the exponential growth rate in the early epidemic phase and $I_0$ is the initial number of exposed individuals, the epidemic process closely resembles a multi-type branching process.
+This is established through a precise coupling between the epidemic and the branching process during this period.
+Beyond time $\frac{\log (\epsilon N)}{\log (\rho)}$ for any $\epsilon > 0$ and large $N$, the epidemic process aligns with its mean-field limit, described by a high-dimensional discretized ordinary differential equation (ODE).
+Although our simulation model allows for an uncountable types of individuals, and the proposed algorithm is numerically seen to be effective in this setting, our theoretical analysis assumes a finite number of types.
+This simplifies the analysis considerably while still providing clear insights into the SSR algorithm's effectiveness.

-In the Appendix we also identify the behaviour of simple compartmental models such as susceptible-infected and recovered (SIR) and some generalisations in the early branching process phase before it is governed by the ODE (see Appendix \ref{compartmental_models}).
+Our theoretical framework encompasses general compartmental models.
+In Appendix \ref{sec:compartmental_models}, we analyze the behaviour of simple compartmental models, such as the susceptible-infected-recovered (SIR) model and its generalizations, during the early branching process phase before transitioning to ODE-governed dynamics.